adbailey4/yeast_rrna_modification_detection/end_to_end/end_to_end.md

 ## Running end to end pipeline
-* The overall pipeline has two main computational loads.
+* The overall pipeline has two different computational requirements.
 Running Guppy is GPU intensive while training the model and running inference is CPU intensive.
 So, downloading fast5s and basecalling is done on a GPU instance and training / inference is done on a large CPU instance.